lurgioh/ARK-Server-Steam-/README.md

 - Enabled **SSH server** and **standard system utilities** only.
 - **Did not set a root password** (to automatically grant sudo privileges to main user).
 - Created user **harrison** with a strong password for SSH and system administration.
+- Used a **wired USB keyboard** for BIOS access because the Bluetooth keyboard was not detected during POST, preventing BIOS entry.

 ### **2. Network Configuration**
-- Connected via Ethernet and automatically assigned IP: `192.168.1.234/24`
+- Connected via Ethernet and automatically assigned IP: `192.168.1.234/24`.
 - Verified network connectivity and confirmed DNS resolution.

 ### **3. Remote Access Setup**
 - Enabled SSH during installation.
 - Verified SSH service was active.
-- Connected from Windows laptop using SSH.
+- Connected from Windows laptop using SSH (`ssh harrison@192.168.1.234`).

 ---